TopForexBroker/BestForexBrokers/FOREX BROKERS with fixed spreads .md

 ## Best No Commission Forex Brokers in 2025

+Here is a detailed analysis of top-performing, no commission brokers that deliver real value in 2025.
+These platforms are chosen for their regulation, reputation, user experience, and trading conditions:

 ### [Exness](https://one.exnesstrack.org/a/english23)
 - Zero commission on Standard and Cent accounts
 - Instant withdrawals and fast execution
 - Regulation by FCA and CySEC
 - Extremely low spreads (from 0.3 pips)

 > ✅ **Why Choose Exness?** Perfect for both beginners and pros with low fees, automation support, and reliability.
-[Start with $1](https://one.exnesstrack.org/a/english23).
+[Start with $1](https://one.exnesstrack.org/a/english23)

 ### [JustMarkets](https://one.justmarkets.link/a/79iqw0j6nj)
 - Commission-free Standard and Cent accounts